 - Thoughts of self-harm or harming the caregiver recipient

-1. Hiring home care can take a great deal of stress off a caregiver.
+Hiring in-home care can take a great deal of stress off a caregiver.
 Home care aides come to your parent’s house for as few or as many hours a week as you need.
-They can cope with the physically demanding work of bathing an elderly person, unloading groceries, laundry, house cleaning, and garbage take out.
-And they also provide the companionship that so improves the lives of older people living alone.
+They can cope with the physically demanding work of bathing an elderly person, unloading groceries, laundry, house cleaning, and garbage out.
+They also provide companionship that so improves the lives of older people living alone.

-2. It’s also important for caregivers to set realistic goals for how much they can do.
+It’s also important for caregivers to set realistic goals for how much they can do.
 It’s likely that, as a caregiver, you have to wear many hats.
 Perhaps you still have children living at home.
 Perhaps you have a demanding full-time job.
-Make a shortlist of only the things you are really able to do for mom or dad.
+Make a shortlist of only the things you are really able to do for Mom or Dad.
 And don’t try to do more than that.

-3. Have someone in whom you can confide your concerns about your aging parents.
+Have someone with whom you can confide your concerns about your aging parents.
 This might need to be a therapist.
 Therapists will not judge any negative feelings you might have; instead, they give you coping mechanisms.

-In conclusion, caregiver burnout is a real thing.
+In conclusion, caregiver burnout is a real thing!
 Adult children caring for parents with dementia or Parkinson’s disease are at very high risk for burnout.
-Find time for self-care, humor, and counseling as needed.
-And if you have not already hired home care, this would be a good time to consider it.
+Avoiding caregiver burnout includes finding time for self-care, humor, and counseling as needed.
+And if you have not already hired in-home care, this would be a good time to consider it.